TheUndscr/Dis2Rob.py/README.md

 # Dis2Rob.py
-A utility to convert a discord account id to a roblox id, or the other way around.
+A utility to convert a discord account id to a roblox id.

+Made by 2 horrible programmers
 Credits: undscr, tenshi - developers